 Internally, MBAs are routinely placed in staff positions where they are assigned to change initiatives requiring these skills.
 Employees with specific technical specialization (finance, human resources and information technology) are commonly assigned to roles as internal consultants to line managers.

 Externally, employment in the consulting industry continues to grow.
-The process skills developed in the Management Consulting option provide students with the foundation necessary for success whether you are working for a small boutique firm, or a large international, full service consulting firm.
+The process skills developed in the management consulting concentration provides you with the foundation necessary for success whether you are working for a small boutique firm, or a large international, full service consulting firm.

 Outstanding technical and functional skills are an essential foundation for your professional development.
-But, they just get you in the game.
-They don’t separate you from the competition.
-Organizations are increasingly looking for people who can apply those skills in an environment that demands flexibility, speed and innovation.
-This means that you not only must be comfortable in this kind of environment, but are actually able to serve as a change agent yourself.
+But, they just get you in the game, they don’t separate you from the competition.
+Organizations need people who can apply those skills in an environment that demands flexibility, speed and innovation.
+This means that you must be comfortable in this kind of environmentwith the ability to serve as a change agent.

-The ability to play this role has been cited by the senior business leaders on the Dean’s Advisory Council as the most critical missing competency in new MBAs.
+The ability to play this role has been cited by the senior business leaders on the UB School of Management's Dean's Advisory Council as the most critical missing competency in new MBAs.

-By offering an option in Management Consulting, we recognize that as a consultant you often play the role of change agent, whether as an internal consultant within your own organization, or as member of an external consulting engagement.
-In either case you need the process skills to persuasively communicate your ideas, work effectively on team-based projects and ultimately be able to achieve your change goals with the cooperation of other people who may not share the same interests.
+By offering an option in management consulting, we recognize that as a consultant you often play the role of a change agent, whether as an internal consultant or as member of an external consulting engagement.
+In either case, you need the process skills to persuasively communicate your ideas, work effectively on team-based projects and achieve your change goals with the cooperation of others who may not share the same interests.